Sciences - 31 semester hours

 - 3 semester hours of economics, sociology, political science, or similar coursework.

-A bachelor’s degree is required to enter this program.
+A bachelors degree is required to enter this program.
+Prerequisite courses completed with a grade below C do not qualify.
+The minimum cumulative GPA to be considered for admission is 3.0.
+Strong applicants will exceed the minimum GPA.
+In addition to the cumulative GPA the faculty will also consider prerequisite GPA and science GPA.
 Students must also be able to document a minimum of 500 hours of direct patient care.
 Many applicants far exceed the minimum amount for direct patient care hours.
 Patient care may include work or volunteer experience including but not limited to: athletic trainer, paramedic or EMT, nurse, nurse aide, laboratory technician, radiology technician, respiratory therapist and surgical technician.

 Applicants will submit official Graduate Record Examination (GRE) scores along with other required application items TBD.
 The department chair may waive the GRE for applicants with a previous graduate degree or for applicants who have MCAT scores.